In the on-going war to increase customer loyalty, where should you focus your customer experience efforts?

 In this post I’ll review what Kano analysis is, how it applies to the customer experience process and how to incorporate your Net Promoter Score data.

 - Using NPS to Find and Identify Kano Model Attributes

 - Measure Performance and drive change

-Kano Analysis is a way of classifying product and service attributes into the five key types: Threshold or Hygiene, Performance, Excitement, Indifferent and Reverse Attributes.
-In doing this Kano identified that the relationship between product and service attributes and customer loyalty is not necessary linear nor positive and depends on the specific attribute and competing products and services.
+In creating this model Kano identified the relationship between product and service attributes and customer loyalty is not necessary linear nor positive and depends on the specific attribute and competing products and services.

 Who is Kano?

 Noriaki Kano is an educator, lecturer, writer and consultant in the field of quality management.
 He is a professor emeritus of the Tokyo University of Science.